rovelazqu/rovelazqu.github.io/_pages/about.md

 [Social Network Analysis and Socio-ecological Sustainability Project](https://sna-ssla.netlify.app/)

-SNA-SES -  FONDECYT N°1220560, Chile.

-Research Asistant
+Research Assistant

 This research project analyzes the generation of scientific knowledge for socio-ecological sustainability (SKSES) in Latin America over the past 30 years.
-The study focuses on the structuring of scientific networks, encompassing both experts and non-expert actors.
+The study focuses on the structuring of scientific networks, encompassing both expert and non-expert actors.
 Methodologically, the research addresses field configuration using a scientometric approach, which combines two-mode network analysis and structural topic modeling on big data sources.
+Led by [Dr. Julien Van Hulst](https://scholar.google.com/citations?user=sGOz_P4AAAAJ&hl=en), this project is sponsored by the National Research and Development Agency in Chile (FONDECYT N°1220560, Chile).

 Keywords: Sustainability Science, Sociology of Science, Social Network Analysis, Structural Semantic Analysis.